TariaUnique/book/posts/c&c++/inside the c++ object model/Chapter 5. Semantics of Construction, Destruction, and Copy.md

     // ...
 }
 ```
-is now followed by the inline expansion of the default Point constructor:
+is now followed by the inline expansion of the Point defaul constructor:
 ```c++
 {
   // inline expansion of default constructor